GuideNepalKathmanduTransportPersonal Finance

 Suzuki Wagon R (1.2L top)~रू 38 lakh

-That रू 32.59 lakh tag on the Wagon R is not a typo.
-Petrol cars in Nepal carry roughly 200–300% of their landing cost in customs, excise, VAT, and road development tax — a 1500cc petrol hatchback that would cost USD 8,000 in India lands at USD 28,000+ here.
+That रू 32.59 lakh sticker on the Wagon R is not a typo.
+Petrol cars in Nepal carry roughly 200–300% of landing cost in customs, excise, VAT, and road development tax.
+A 1500cc petrol hatchback that would run USD 8,000 in India lands here at USD 28,000+.

 Petrol (NOC, May 2026): रू 219 / litre